Mohamed-Ebeid/MyProject/README.md

 ## Installation:

-After you download the files create a new folder named "Laravel_Learning", and inside it create a file named "s01project" and put the downloaded file inside it.
+After you download the files create a new folder named "Laravel_Learning", and inside it create a file named "s01project" and put the downloaded files inside it.
 Use AMPP for database confg..

 ## Contributing